 Dr. Wang holds a PhD in Environmental Economics from the University of York and a BA in Environmental Science from Fudan University.
 He is author of articles in journals such as Climate Policy, Energy Policy, and Science of the Total Environment, and is a regular contributor to the New York Times, Financial Times, the Diplomat, People’s Daily, China Daily, and other publications.

-A full list of our previous implementing partners can be found here.
+You can find a complete list of our previous implementing partners here.

-Through the generous support of our current and previous foundation, individual, and government partners, we have been able to advance our mission to make efficient, climate-friendly cooling accessible to all.
+Through the generous support of our current and previous funding partners, we have advanced our mission to make efficient, climate-friendly cooling accessible to all.

-A full list of our original funding partners can be found here.
+You can find a complete list of our original funding partners here.

 Our history and impact

-In 2016, leading climate foundations collaborated ahead of the Montreal Protocol meeting in Kigali, Rwanda, and pledged more than $50 million to create the largest-ever fund of its kind for action on efficient, climate-friendly cooling.
-The following spring, the Kigali Cooling Efficiency Program (K-CEP) was born and charged with strategically programming interventions for the funds under a directive to advance appliance efficiency reforms alongside efforts to support the implementation of the new global phase down of hydrofluorocarbons (HFCs) under the Kigali Amendment.
+In 2016, leading climate foundations collaborated ahead of the Montreal Protocol meeting in Kigali, Rwanda, pledging more than $50 million and creating the largest-ever fund for action on efficient, climate-friendly cooling.
+The following spring, the Kigali Cooling Efficiency Program (K-CEP) was born and charged with strategically programming interventions for the funds under a directive to advance appliance efficiency reforms alongside efforts to support the implementation of the new global phase-down of hydrofluorocarbons (HFCs) under the Kigali Amendment.

 Since then, and with the support of our implementing and funding partners, we have secured sizable greenhouse gas emissions reductions and helped place cooling on the global agenda.

-Read our 2017-2021 impact report to find out how as K-CEP we created lasting and meaningful impact, with the aim of ensuring efficient, climate-friendly cooling for all.
+Read our 2017-2021 impact report to find out how we created a lasting and meaningful impact to ensure efficient, climate-friendly cooling for all.